Anudeepthi202/task-manager/README.md

 npm start

-Note:
-Deployment is not completed due to time constraint.
-Application works locally as expected
+# Deployment

+Due to time constraints, deployment is not completed.

+ Project is fully functional locally.
+ Both backend and frontend run with instructions below.